 You ran a script to normalize frontmatter (“add publishedAt to all articles”).
 The script also wrote draft: false to every file as a default.
 Drafts went live overnight.

-How to spot it: git log --all -p -S "draft: false" near your recent bulk-edit.
+How to spot it: git log --all -p -S "draft: false" around your recent bulk edit.
 If the script set draft: false indiscriminately, you found it.

 3. Staging deploy got promoted to production with drafts

-You build with DRAFTS=true on staging, DRAFTS=false on prod.
-Someone deployed the staging build to prod (or copied the staging env to prod).
+You build with DRAFTS=true on staging and DRAFTS=false on prod.
+Someone deployed the staging build to prod (or copied the staging env into prod).
 Drafts hitchhiked.

-How to spot it: Check the production deploy’s build logs.
-If DRAFTS=true was set, that build wasn’t a prod build.
+How to spot it: check the production deploy’s build logs.
+If DRAFTS=true was set in that build, it wasn’t a prod build.

 4. Default frontmatter for new files is draft: false

-When you / your CMS create a new article, the template defaults draft: false.
-New articles ship to production immediately upon any deploy, even if you intended to “save and finish later.”
+When you or your CMS create a new article, the template defaults to draft: false.
+New articles ship on the next deploy even if you meant to “save and finish later.”

-How to spot it: Look at the article template / generator.
+How to spot it: open the article template / generator.
 If new files default to draft: false, every new article auto-publishes.

-One author edits with draft: true, another author opens the file and saves without noticing — their save replaces the flag with the editor’s default.
-Race condition between authors.
+One author edits with draft: true; another opens the file and saves without noticing, and their save replaces the flag with the editor’s default.
+A race between authors.

-How to spot it: git blame on the draft: line of leaked articles.
-If the flag flip is by someone who didn’t author the content, accidental save.
+How to spot it: git blame the draft: line of leaked articles.
+If the flip is by someone who didn’t write the content, it was an accidental save.

-6. Build cache served the previous “draft: false” version
+6. Build or CDN cache served the previous draft: false version

-You set draft: true and pushed; the build cache still served the previous build.
-Article appears live because cache hasn’t invalidated.
+You set draft: true and pushed, but the cache still serves the previous build.
+The article looks live because the cache hasn’t invalidated.

-How to spot it: Force a cache purge / rebuild.
-If the article disappears after a clean rebuild, cache was the issue, not the build itself.
+How to spot it: force a cache purge / clean rebuild.
+If the article disappears after a clean rebuild, cache was the issue, not the build.

 Shortest path to fix

 Ordered by urgency.
-Steps 1 and 2 take 10 minutes; don’t wait.
+Steps 1 and 2 take about 10 minutes — don’t wait.

 Step 1: Find and deindex the leaked URLs

-# In your CMS / repo: list all current drafts
+# In your repo: list every current draft

 # In Search Console: filter for placeholder titles